-Writing the same kind of order day after day could make even the most creative writer feel stuck in a rut after a while.
+Writing the same kind of order daily could make even the most creative writer feel stuck in a rut after a while.
 I try to choose orders from a few different Managed Teams.
 Most of the time, I have multiple teams with available orders.
 I might write a few short blog posts for one Managed Team in the morning, then switch to writing product descriptions in the afternoon.
-Sometimes I switch between Managed Team orders with high word counts and orders that are shorter.
+Sometimes I switch between Managed Team orders with high word counts and shorter orders.
 This prevents me from being too formulaic in the orders that need a fresh perspective.

 5. Be Patient

 Managed Teams allow you to challenge yourself and your writing skills.
 When you first start writing for a Managed Team, give yourself some grace.
 There is often a learning curve to understanding the instructions and getting the tone right.
 What I often do is write one or two orders on a new team and wait for them to be processed.
 I take a look at the feedback.
 If I get revisions, making changes to one or two orders is doable.
 It’s also good to know when to say when.
 Not every team is for every author.
 Chances are good that another team will be an excellent fit for your style.